MLP Investment Guide: Quantifying Tax Benefits v.s. K-1 Headache

 MLPs have historically paid out all cash flow that they brought in and would finance their operations with additional secondary offerings and issuance of debt as needed.
 This is in contrast to regular companies when after they become profitable, start to finance their operations with retained earnings.

-We are witnessing a round two of that situation now with commodity prices making many E&P’s unprofitable.
+Round two came where commodity prices made many E&P’s unprofitable.
 There is no general rule about what happens to the midstream MLP if its upstream suppliers declare bankruptcy.
 It would depend on how many of their suppliers were affected and whether the upstream operations continue during the bankruptcy proceedings.

 Environmental, Social, Governance (ESG) and Index Investing Impact